mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 This is an interesting point.

 You know pretty well, “the myriad things return to one.”
 In the phenomenal world, countless myriad beings exist.
-But when you research, when you deduce, when you trace back to source... it’s one.
+But when you research, [...] when you trace back to the source... it’s one.
 There is only one.

-Maybe, according to scientists, maybe it is so-called energy.
-Maybe it is called very original elements of ...
+According to scientists, maybe it is so-called energy.
+Maybe it is called very original elements of chemical stuff...

 *[Tape change.]*

 ...
-That is the origin of life, according to [the] sciences.
-Chemical stuff.
+That is the origin of life, according to scientists: chemical stuff.
 Chemical stuff is not chemical stuff; it’s energy.

 According to Christianity, I told you, it’s called God.
 According to Confucianism it is called *taikyoku*, the first cause.
 In Buddhism it is called dharma nature, or dharma.

 But we know that, we know that.
 Not only Buddhists; everyone knows that.
 But the next point is pretty difficult to know: where does [the] one return to?
 That is a very interesting question.

-In other words, every knows the human world, all the universe is created by God: fine.
+In other words, every knows the human world, all the universe, is created by God: fine.
 Created by first cause: fine.
 Created by dharma nature: fine.
-But who creates dharma nature?
+But *who* creates dharma nature?
 Who creates God?
 Who creates Buddha?
 Et cetera.
 Who creates the first cause?

 At that time, most people are very confused.